Experimental review on Majorana zero-modes in hybrid nanowires: Zero-energy conductance peak

-The main obstacle is from the surface oxidization problem.
+The main obstacle to forming a uniform interface is the oxidization of the semiconductor surface.
 Usually, the semiconductor and the superconductor are fabricated separately.
 The semiconductor surface will be oxidized in the ambient environment and form an insulating layer.
-Thus, the surface cleaning process is needed to remove the oxidized layer before evaporating the superconductor on it, via dry etching (plasma ion etching) or wet etching.
+Thus, the surface cleaning process is needed to remove the oxidized layer before evaporating the superconductor on it via either dry etching (plasma ion etching) or wet etching.
 Inevitable implantation of defects, disorders, or dopant atoms will be induced by ion bombardment or chemical reaction.
-Extensive efforts for minimizing these damage have been made.
-For example, optimizing the recipe of InSb nanowire surface retreatment can result in a larger and much cleaner induced gap in an InSb-NbTiN hybrid system~\cite{GulO2018}.
-However, as shown in Fig.~\ref{Fig4}(c), the soft-gap is still visible even at zero-field.
+Extensive efforts for minimizing these damages have been made.
+For example, optimizing the InSb nanowire surface retreatment recipe can result in a larger and much cleaner induced gap in an InSb-NbTiN hybrid system~\cite{GulO2018}.

-Further breakthrough comes from material synthesizing.
-Reference~\cite{Krogstrup2015} reported an \emph{in-situ} semiconductor-superconductor growth method, in which superconductor (Al) is directly grown on semiconductor nanowire (InAs) without breaking the vacuum.
-Therefore, surface oxidization/etching and the implanted interface damage are avoided.
-The atom-by-atom lattice matching guarantees a highly homogeneous interface.
-As shown by the tunneling spectra in Fig.~\ref{Fig4}(d), the induced superconductor gap in the full epitaxy hybrid nanowire device is much harder than the gap of the evaporated superconductor nanowire device.
+A further breakthrough comes from material synthesizing.
+Reference~\cite{Krogstrup2015} reported an \emph{in-situ} semiconductor-superconductor growth method, in which superconductor (Al) were directly grown on semiconductor nanowire (InAs) without breaking the vacuum.
+Therefore, surface oxidization/etching and the implanted interface damage were avoided.
+The atom-by-atom lattice matching guarantees a highly uniform interface.
+As shown by the tunneling spectra in Fig.~\ref{Fig4}(d), the induced superconductor gap in the full epitaxy hybrid nanowire device (the blue curve) is much harder than the gap of the evaporated superconductor nanowire device (the red curve).
 With reduced residual sub-gap states, quasiparticle relaxation frequency can be greatly suppressed.
 In Ref.~\cite{Higginbotham2015}, the sub-gap negative differential conductance caused by the quasiparticle blocking effect is used to measure the quasiparticle relaxation/poison frequency [Fig.~\ref{Fig4}(e)].
-This frequency can be as low as $\sim$10\textsuperscript{2} Hz thanks to the hard gap of the full-epitaxy hybrid nanowire.
+This frequency can be as low as $\sim$10\textsuperscript{2} Hz, thanks to the hard gap of the full-epitaxy hybrid nanowire.
+Note that the quasiparticle poison frequency also strongly depends on the tunneling rate to the two normal metal contacts~\cite{Albrecht2017}.
 The hard gap can also persist in a strong parallel magnetic field~\cite{Deng2016}, and robust zero-energy modes emerge from the clean background [Fig.~\ref{Fig4}(f)].